ambiot/ambd_sdk/README.md

    ![getstart1](https://www.amebaiot.com/wp-content/uploads/2020/02/guide_d_2.png)

-### Linux
+## Linux

 > Note:
-   For Linux, refer to [AN0400 Realtek Ameba-D Application Note.pdf](https://www.amebaiot.com/en/sdk-download-manual-8722dm/) on AmebaIoT officail website to build the GCC development environment.
+   For Linux, please refer to [AN0400 Realtek Ameba-D Application Note.pdf](https://www.amebaiot.com/en/sdk-download-manual-8722dm/) on AmebaIoT officail website to build the GCC development environment.

 ## Connection to Log Console

-> On Ameba-D board, FTDI Chip and FT232 can be used for the log console and debugger.
+> On AmebaD board, FTDI Chip and FT232 can be used for the log console and debugger.
 To view the log console, make use of the terminal tool, such as ``SecureCRT``/``TeraTerm``/``Putty`` and etc. We will take our internal tool as an example.

 1) Select the corresponding serial uart configure communicate parameter and then open it.
 2) Press the Reset button on Ameba-D board.
 Some messages can be found in the terminal.